 How does this work?

 Keep the BOB where family members can easily grab it in the dark at a moment’s notice.
 In case of an emergency—such as a fire, tornado, or earthquake—sound the alarm.
 Tell everyone to grab their BOB’s and head to the designated meeting place.
+Don’t wait to put on coat or shoes.
+Your priority is to get out of the house safely.
+That’s why the BOB has a jacket and shoes in it.
+You put those on once you are safely out of the house.

-72-hour kits—the kind that are designed to sustain you for 2-3 days or more—should be stored somewhere where they out of the elements but easily accessible.
+72-hour kits—the kind that are designed to sustain you for 2-3 days or more—should be stored somewhere where they are out of the elements but easily accessible.
 This might be the trunk of a car, the garage or a closet near the front door.
 Parents and older children who are capable should grab these kits if they can do so without endangering themselves.

 Once everyone has safely arrived at the pre-arranged meeting place, put your BOB’s inside the 72-hour kits and use them as needed.

-Now you will begin assessing the emergency to determine what your next steps will be.
+Once everyone is safely out of the house, you will begin assessing the emergency to determine what your next steps will be.

 - Are you able to call for help?